 The truth is that most crashes can be avoided altogether through safe driving.

 The research in this article is from the Australian National Crash In-depth Study (ANCIS).
 The study aims to establish the causes and mechanisms of injuries in real-world crashes through in-depth crash investigations.
 The ultimate aim is the design of safer vehicles for Australian roads.
-For more about ANCIS, go to www.monash.edu.au/muarc.
+For more information go to the Monash University Accident Research Centre website.